Target Policy Profile

 Who is the audience for a TPoP?

-The typical target audience of a TPoP is the policymaking body that decides if, when and how to change policy on how to address a health condition.
-It is recognized that it is not always possible to directly engage those responsible for a change in policy as a collective and in these circumstances, applying a rigorous approach to reviewing the evidence and identifying the gaps will still serve the policy objectives well.
-The TPoP could also serve as a tool for the academic community to agree on the current state of knowledge and research gaps.
-Additional audiences might include various stakeholders.
-These stakeholders could include research funders, other researchers, global standard organizations, organizations manufacturing, subsidizing or distributing interventions involved in the new policy, as well as technical experts that a policymaker relies on to compile evidence and make recommendations.
-The purpose of the TPoP document is to facilitate a discussion with all relevant stakeholders.
+The typical target audience of a TPoP is the policymaking body that decides if, when and how to change a health-related policy.
+It is not always possible to directly engage those responsible for a change in policy as a collective, and in these circumstances, applying a rigorous approach to reviewing the evidence and identifying the gaps will still serve the policy objectives well.
+The TPoP can also serve as a tool for the academic community to agree on the current state of knowledge and research gaps.
+Additional audiences might include various stakeholders such as research funders, other researchers, global standard organizations, technical experts and organizations manufacturing, subsidizing or distributing interventions involved in the new policy.

 Complete Instructions